 - Social sharing buttons are a distraction as they take away from the true call to action

-- Many times, the social numbers are so minute that it actually diminishes social proof
+- Many times, the social numbers are so minute that it diminishes social proof

-For example, did you know that the addition of social sharing buttons can even actually lead to a decrease in conversions.
+Also, did you know that the addition of social sharing buttons can even lead to decreased conversions?
 There are a number of reasons for this.
-To highlight this fact, I suggest reading this great post highlighting a case study on how one eCommerce site increased their conversions by removing social sharing buttons.
+To highlight this fact, I suggest reading this great case study on how Taloon.com increased their conversions by 12% by removing social sharing buttons.

-However, each case differs and sometimes social widgets will increase the conversions on your page.
-Marcus Taylor of Venture Harbour, found that a floating sidebar outperforms share buttons located above or below a blog post.
-He ran this experiment on this blog post and found that using a floating sidebar with sharing buttons increased the rate of sharing by 52%.
+However, each case differs, and sometimes social widgets will increase the conversions on your page.
+Marcus Taylor of Venture Harbour found that a floating sidebar outperforms share buttons located above or below a blog post.
+He ran an experiment on a blog post and found that using a floating sidebar with sharing buttons increased the rate of sharing by 52%.
 The moral of the story is not to follow random suggestions on the best placement for your social sharing buttons.
-By adding and removing the widgets and testing those versions you’ll be able to decide the better option always.
+By adding and removing the widgets and testing those versions, you’ll always be able to decide the better option.

 Testing all these elements to determine which one converts better on your landing page is a learning experience.
 Tracking email click-through rates may prove to show you which headlines work better.
 Twitter is also a great way to gauge headline effectiveness.

 Go ahead and do your first A/B test.
-Conduct tests with your users in mind and with a definite idea of what you are trying to accomplish.
+Conduct tests with your users in mind and with an efficient CRO roadmap targeting your ultimate business goals.